After all that indulging over the festive season, you may be considering the best diets to get your eating under control.

-For the third year in a row, The Mediterranean diet received top honours for overall best diet.
+For the third year in a row, The Mediterranean diet received top honours for overall best diets.
 It also was awarded a winner in the easiest diet to follow, the best at preventing diabetes, and the best plant-based diet.

 This eating plan is reliant heavily on seafood, fresh produce, whole grains, nuts, and seeds.
 And what’s life without a glass or two of vino.
-Good news, wine, in moderation, is permitted in this diet.
+Good news: wine, in moderation, is permitted in this diet.